 Often, when we feel that our lives are a mess, our first reaction is to curl up on the couch and fall into ever-present and ever-dark pit of despair.
 But it’s important to stay active!

 Try to be active for a least ten minutes a day.

 You don’t need to go to the gym and pump iron for hours (unless that’s your thing in which case… go you!)
 There are plenty of ways you can start a home practice or workout routine.
 There are plenty of resources to do this!
-In fact, you could check out this 7 Day Rage Yoga Challenge.
+In fact, you could check out our online Rage Yoga videos!

 Stay mentally active:

 Take this as an opportunity to learn something new.